-"People who don't take karaoke seriously, will be left behind"
+"People who don't take karaoke seriously will be left behind"

 I find Facebook is really valuable as you can create events, tag your venue and invite people.
 Instagram is really great for showing off the vibe and atmosphere of your events with photos, videos and stories.
-One of the best kept secrets for karaoke hosts is to set up a Google Business page, these are great for using key words and raising your results in google searches, making it easier for people to find your events.
+One of the best kept secrets for karaoke hosts is to set up a Google Business page, these are great for using key words and raising your results in Google searches, making it easier for people to find your events.
 My top tip for all social media channels is to make sure you are tagging photos with all appropriate accounts.
 Remember - a smaller engaged following which consists of real customers is better than thousands of fake followers which are never going to contribute to the success of your night.
-Venues may even be searching social media to find a karaoke host and you could well secure your next gig.
+Venues may even be searching on social media to find a karaoke host and you could well secure your next gig.
 On Facebook, it's also a good idea to join karaoke groups and forums where the karaoke community have regular conversation and advise."

-Your Gig is your Best Promotional Tool
+Your Karaoke Gig is your Best Promotional Tool

 "There are two types of karaoke host, those who are stuck in the 80's and those who see karaoke as professional business - and they represent it as one.
 All our karaoke hosts dress smartly, present themselves well and turn up on time.
 First impressions are everything and we mean business with our karaoke nights.